pukmajster/yt-comments-filter/README.md

 # YouTube Comments Filter
-This is a Google Chrome extenstion for filtering out certain YouTube comments based on user preferences
+This is a Google Chrome extenstion for filtering out certain YouTube comments based on user preferences.
+Current only supported for Google Chrome, but I'll try to make it work for other browers like Firefox.

 ![Preview](/media/repo_preview.png)